AI Data Center Power - Market Intelligence

 Technology - Enhanced Geothermal Systems

 Traditional geothermal requires rare geology - natural hot water near the surface.
 Enhanced geothermal creates artificial reservoirs by drilling deep into hot dry rock and fracturing it.
-Fervo's breakthrough is applying horizontal drilling and hydraulic stimulation from oil and gas to reach previously inaccessible heat sources.
+Fervo's approach is applying horizontal drilling and hydraulic stimulation from oil and gas to reach heat that wasn't reachable before.

 SpecDetail